CYPIAPT-LNDSE/Face-It/readme.md

 * The app's colour scheme and animation
 * The balance between text and images in the app (could we make more use of icons and emojis?)
 * Photos used

+##App stack

+This is an Hybrid no-backend cordova app.
+Our stack includes: handlebars, bootstrap, pouchDB, couchDB, JQuery.